 The Trust is led by Mr. Brian Nielsen, who has served as the Chairman of the Board since 2011.
-Mr. Nielsen is an interested person by virtue of his affiliation with Gemini Fund Services, LLC, (the Trust's Administrator, Fund Accountant, and Transfer Agent), Northern Lights Distributors, LLC (the Fund's

-Distributor), Northern Lights Compliance Services, LLC (the Fund's Compliance provider) and Blu Giant, LLC (the Fund's Edgar and printing service provider).
+Mr. Nielsen is an interested person by virtue of his affiliation with Gemini Fund Services, LLC, (the Trust's Administrator, Fund Accountant, and Transfer Agent), Northern Lights Distributors, LLC (the Fund's Distributor), Northern Lights Compliance Services, LLC (the Fund's Compliance provider) and Blu Giant, LLC (the Fund's Edgar and printing service provider).
 The Board of Trustees is comprised of Mr. Nielsen and four (4) Independent Trustees.
 Under certain 1940 Act governance guidelines that apply to the Trust, the Independent Trustees will meet in executive session, at least quarterly.
 Under the Trust's Agreement and Declaration of Trust and By-Laws, the Chairman of the Board is responsible for (a) presiding at board meetings, (b) calling special meetings on an as-needed basis, (c) execution and administration of Trust policies including (i) setting the agendas for board meetings and (ii) providing information to board members in advance of each board meeting and between board meetings.
-Generally, the Trust believes it best to have a non-executive Chairman of the Board, who together with the President (principal executive officer), are seen by our shareholders, business partners and other stakeholders as providing strong leadership.
-The Trust believes that (i) its Chairman, Brian Nielsen, (ii) the independent chair of the Audit Committee, Keith Rhoades and (iii), as an entity, the full Board of Trustees, provide effective leadership that is in the best interests of the Trust, its funds and each shareholder.
+The Trust believes that (i) its Chairman, Brian Nielsen (ii) Keith Rhoades, the independent chair of the Audit Committee, and, (iii) as an entity, the full Board of Trustees, provide effective leadership that is in the best interests of the Trust, its funds and each shareholder.
 The Independent Trustees have selected Anthony Lewis as the Lead Independent Trustee.